-The Commission has made Regulations, with the approval of the Minister for Enterprise, Trade and Employment and with the consent of the Minister for Finance, for the imposition of its levies for 2021.
-These are the Consumer Protection Act 2007 (Competition and Consumer Protection Commission) Levy Regulations, 2021 [S.I.
-No. 257 of 2021].
+The Commission has made Regulations, with the approval of the Minister for Trade Promotion, Digital and Company Regulation (who has been delegated responsibility for the Consumer Protection Act 2007) and with the consent of the Minister for Finance, for the imposition of its levies for 2023.
+These are the Consumer Protection Act 2007 (Competition and Consumer Protection Commission) Levy Regulations, 2023 [S.I.
+No. 48 of 2023].